Skip to main content

 First Assistant Secretary 5 hours

 This must be separated into SES and a combined APS 6/EL 1-2 category.
-In this case, 25 Staff-Hours were spent by SES officers and 110 Staff-Hours were spent by APS 6/EL 1-2 officers.
+In this case, 25 staff-hours were worked by SES officers and 110 staff-hours were worked by APS 6/EL 1-2 officers.

 These figures would be recorded in answer to 3A(ii) as follows: